 When to Send: 6-8 Weeks Before the Wedding

 Wedding invitations can be a single, flat card or an entire suite of pieces.
-Most of our clients include, in addition to the main Invitation, a details cards with information on weekend event times and locations, transportation, accommodations, wedding website/registry; a map; and even a small welcome booklet.
+Most of our clients include, in addition to the main Invitation, a details card with information on weekend event times and locations, transportation, accommodations, wedding website/registry; a map; and even a small welcome booklet.
 Remember to consider how your guests will RSVP to the event; on paper or online.
 The more formal choice is to include an RSVP response card and self-addressed, stamped envelope in your wedding invitation suite.

 Welcome booklets, single card itineraries and welcome basket notes greet your guests with a beautiful piece in the vein of your invitations.
 These pieces outline the schedule of events for the weekend, favorite local destinations, transportation details, etc.